Anglo-Egyptian treaty of 1936: Background

-In November 1918, seven prominent Egyptians from the landed gentry and the legal profession, including Sa'd Zaghlul, formed a delegation, or wafd, whose chief goal was the complete independence of Egypt from British rule.
-But when the wafd asked the British High Commissioner in Egypt if they could represent the country at the 1919 Paris Peace Conference, he refused.
-As a result, the delegation organizers took their message of independence to the people of Egypt and this led to the founding of one of the most popular political parties in modern Egyptian history.
+In November 1918, seven prominent Egyptians from the landed gentry and the legal profession, including Sa'd Zaghlul, formed a delegation, or Wafd, whose chief goal was the complete independence of Egypt from British rule.
+But when the Wafd asked the British High Commissioner in Egypt if they could represent the country at the 1919 Paris Peace Conference, he refused.
+As a result, the delegation organisers took their message of independence to the people of Egypt and this led to the founding of one of the most popular political parties in modern Egyptian history.

 Wafdist leaders thought that the ideas of independence and constitutional government were closely related and they had someone to model themselves after - the British.
-In 1923, a constitution was proclaimed, and in January 1924 the first elections were held to decide who would be a part of the new parliament.
+Following the proclamation of the Egyptian Constitution of 1923 the 1923–24 Egyptian parliamentary elections were held.
 Many European-educated Egyptians believed that the mere existence of a constitution and a parliament would legitimize Egyptian claims for complete independence.

 But Egyptian democratic independence ran into many obstacles; the nature of the constitution gave many powers to the king, including the power to dissolve parliament.
-So the king used this constitutional power to get rid of parliament when they went against his wishes, culminating in many periods of royal rule.
+So the king used this constitutional power to get rid of parliament when it went against his wishes, culminating in many periods of royal rule.
 The British also continued to meddle in Egyptian politics, and they did not allow for a fully independent political apparatus to develop.
 Also the Wafd party and other minor political parties never created a coalition to stand together against the British, instead they held each other in contempt.
-The result of these obstacles was a constant struggle for power between the British-backed King Fuad, and the Wafd party that sought complete independence from the British.
+The result of these obstacles was a constant struggle for power between the British-backed King Fuad I, and the Wafd party that sought complete independence from the British.

 The intense desire for real independence was only partially fulfilled in 1936, when Britain agreed to renegotiate the 1922 declaration of independence, because of Italian expansionism into Ethiopia in 1935.

-Among the pretexts for the treaty was the Second Italo-Abyssinian War, which had started in 1935.
+Among the justifications for the treaty was the Second Italo-Abyssinian War, which had started in 1935.
 King Farouk feared that the Italians might invade Egypt or drag it into the fighting.
 The 1936 treaty did not resolve the question of Sudan, which, under the terms of the existing Anglo-Egyptian Condominium Agreement of 1899, stated that Sudan should be jointly governed by Egypt and Britain, but with real power remaining in British hands.
 With rising tension in Europe, the treaty expressly favoured maintaining the status quo.
-The treaty, however, was not welcomed by Egyptian nationalists like the Arab Socialist Party, who wanted full independence.
+The treaty, however, was not welcomed by Egyptian nationalists like Young Egypt, who wanted full independence.
 It ignited a wave of demonstrations against the British and the Wafd Party, which had supported the treaty.